 India joined on 27th December 1945.

-The Bretton Woods exchange rate system prevailed collapsed in 1971 when the United States government suspended the convertibility of the US$ (and dollar reserves held by other governments) into gold.
+The Bretton Woods exchange rate system collapsed in 1971 when the United States government suspended the convertibility of the US$ (and dollar reserves held by other governments) into gold.
 This is known as the Nixon Shock.

 The IMF then promoted the floating exchange rates system which is in place until today.